Vexillum militare

-Vexillum (Costellaria) militare is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Vexillum militare is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The shell size varies between 5 mm and 20 mm.
 The shell is somewhat fusiform in shape, decreasing in size at its base.
 The spire tapers to a slender point, its sutures (parts dividing one whorl from another) are deep and ribbed lengthwise.
 The shell has interstices crosswise deeply lineated, crosswise and its ribs are blunt.
-The upper whorls are yellow, while the last whorl is encircled in crimson red.
+The upper whorls are yellow, while the body whorl is encircled in crimson red.
 Its columella (central column) is four plaited.

+The shell shows a bright scarlet band on the lower part of the body whorl.

 Distribution

-This species is distributed in the Western Pacific Ocean.
+This species is distributed in the Western Pacific Ocean and the Philippines and Australia (Queensland).